 ARE VENICE’S ISLANDS WORTH IT?

 Honestly?
 No. Yes, I just spent this entire article telling you exactly how to get to these islands.
 But if I’m being honest, I really didn’t like them!
-I felt like the entire point of visiting them is for pretty Instagram photographs…yet it’s way too crowded to even get the nice photographs you came for in the first place.
-And unlike Venice (or Rome, or Florence) there is no cultural draw to to offset or justify the annoyance from the Instagram-crowds.
+I felt like the entire point of visiting them for many people is for pretty Instagram photographs…yet it’s way too crowded to even get the nice photographs you came for in the first place.
+And unlike Venice (or Rome, or Florence) there is not enough cultural draw to to offset or justify the annoyance from the Instagram-crowds.
 It truly felt like a Disneyland.

 But as I said at the start of this post, no one would have convinced me to not see them.
 So I am not trying to convince you of that either.
 I just want to lower your expectations, so you end up enjoying your trip more than I did!